 Key influencers:

-National and regional funding sources.
+National and regional funding sources;

 Federal policy makers and key staff who directly impact Earth science legislation and appropriations.

 Overview of ESIP’s Strategic Accomplishments 2009-2013

 The Federation for Earth Science Information Partners’ Strategic Plan 2009-13 recognized the need for ESIP to become a forum for and provide community leadership to several key areas of Earth science data and information management.